JaiSehgal007/sih-fitness-app-api/README.md

 # sih-fitness-app-api
-This repository contains the backend code for The Peasants team sih project
+This repository contains the backend code for The Peasants team SIH(Smart India Hackathon) project

 ## Link to the Frontend Repository
 ```